Modular sugarcane manufacturing · Indonesia

 From raw-crop suppliers — to value participants.

 Where the value lives changes — and so does who captures it.
-The same ton of cane, processed locally, returns 3–5× the farm-gate value back into the network.
+The same ton of cane, processed locally, returns 3–5× the farm-gate value back to farmer networks, cooperatives and operators.

 Today · centralized